mikolajroszak/integromat.github.io/_includes/directives/condition.md

 **Required**: no
 **Default**: `true`

+{% if include.module == "webhook" %}
+This directive specifies if the Web Hook should be processed or not.

+If this directive is not specified - the Web Hook will always pe processed.
+{% else %}
 This directive specifies whether to execute the request or not.

 If this directive is not specified - the request will always be